Authentication

 client credentials flow

 for machine-to-machine authorization.
-(Note that this will authorize an app, rather than a particular user.)- Validated using Okta and Azure as identity providers; GCP does not support client credentials grant flow (as of December 2022).
+(Note that this authorizes an app, not a user.)- Validated using Okta and Azure as identity providers; GCP does not support client credentials grant flow (as of December 2022).

 - Weaviate's Python client directly supports this method.